kexcode/address_split/test.md

 ## Description

 The function **address_split(str)**, from the module **addsplit.py** is written on Python 2.7.
-It takes the string of an address and splits it on separate fields: street name and street number.
+It takes the string of an address and splits it into separate fields - street name and street number.
-It is also provided an input file with typical address lines, including difficult cases, and the **main.py** script for a test.
+Here you can also find an input file with typical address lines, including difficult cases, and the **main.py** script for running a test.

 **( street , house ) = address_split( address )**